Union drive at Amazon warehouse in Alabama could spur ‘domino effect,’ Washington state labor leaders say

 “Teamsters are interested in this [Alabama] organizing effort and in Amazon as a whole, not only to make sure that workers in this system are brought up to a standard that includes livable wages, health care benefits and retirement security, and also so that Amazon doesn’t threaten those benefits for the rest of our workers,” he said.

-Amazon has rebutted attempts to muddy its minimum wage campaign, pointing to recent research from the University of California, Berkeley and Brandeis University showing that its minimum-wage increase in 2018 led to a 2.6% uptick in average wages among all nearby employers.
+Amazon has rebutted attempts to muddy its minimum-wage campaign, pointing to recent research from the University of California, Berkeley and Brandeis University showing that its minimum-wage increase in 2018 led to a 2.6% uptick in average wages among all nearby employers.

 And, Amazon says, its own polling shows that Americans believe large employers like Amazon should play a larger role in increasing the federal minimum wage than policymakers, advocacy groups or the media.